Hands-on Activity Creative Engineering Design:

 Summary

-Students utilize the full Engineering Design Process (EDP) as they become next-generation engineers working on the safety feature for passenger vehicles.
-They are challenged to design or improve an existing passenger compartment design/feature so that it better withstands front-end collisions, protecting riders from injury and resulting in minimal vehicle structural damage.
+Students utilize the full Engineering Design Process (EDP) as they become next-generation engineers working on the safety features for passenger vehicles.
+They are challenged to design or improve an existing passenger compartment design/feature so cars better withstand front-end collisions, protecting riders from injury and resulting in minimal vehicle structural damage.

 This engineering curriculum aligns to Next Generation Science Standards (NGSS).